KhadimJr/GroundTruth/README.md

+# Processing mailing lists for Ground Truth
-# This script processed the vaarious mailing list for BGP Hijacking Ground Truth dataset.
+This script processed the vaarious mailing list for BGP Hijacking Ground Truth dataset.